 TEI reports are research-based, third-party studies conducted by Forrester Consulting to evaluate the costs, benefits, flexibility, and risks of IT decisions.
 They provide a framework for readers to determine the future financial impact of adopting a particular technology on their organization.

-To quantify the impact of Mendix’s low-code platform on the enterprise, Forrester Consulting applied a four-step approach to generate a composite organization—a fictitious, multinational, B2B/B2C corporation headquartered in the US, informed by the characteristics of real Mendix customers.
+To quantify the benefits of low-code development with Mendix, Forrester Consulting applied a four-step approach to generate a composite organization—a fictitious, multinational, B2B/B2C corporation headquartered in the US, informed by the characteristics of real Mendix customers.
 They gathered data from interviews with Mendix experts and conducted interviews with current Mendix customers to obtain real-world risk, cost, and benefit data.
 From there they created a risk-adjusted economic model and compiled a composite case study detailing the financial impact of adopting Mendix’s low-code platform.